Connecticut Wrist Injuries: Our Attorneys Can Help

 If you’ve been injured in an accident and have suffered from a wrist injury, find out what your legal options are by contacting Jonathan Perkins Injury Lawyers.
 With more than 140 years of combined experience we have helped clients collect millions in successful verdicts, including auto accidents and personal injury claims.

-You may contact us online as well by filing out the ‘FREE CASE REVIEW’ form at the top right hand corner of this page and your case will be forwarded to one of our lawyers immediately.
+You may contact us online as well by filling out the Free Case Evaluation form on this page and your case will be forwarded to one of our lawyers immediately.